SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions-exam-problems.md

 ### Hints and Guidelines

-In order to solve the problem, we will read the input data.
+To solve the problem, we will read the input data.
 Then, we will write a few conditional statements and do some calculations.
 Finally, we will print the result.

 #### Processing the Input Data and performing the calculations